 In addition, today’s working environment is rapidly changing as the population demographics shift from retiring Baby Boomers to a surge of Millennials, Zennials, and Gen Z filling the ranks of organizations.
 Because these younger generations have personal values systems differing from past workers, priorities of the individual values systems have to be considered when motivating and incentivizing individuals comprising the team.
 With so many fast-changing and increasing resources available, and so much buzz-worthy chatter on the topic, where does a leader begin?

 Though sage advice from leadership gurus and stimulating team-building activities are at your disposal, there are several fundamental boxes that every successful team lead should check to increase employee engagement:

 1) Understand your group’s dynamics - a group begins as individuals, then develops into a cohesive unit with the right nurturing.
 Just like individuals have personalities, a group can also have a personality.
 Often times a group forms a temperament around the majority of the styles of the group.
 Other times the group takes its identity from the top down, but in all cases, each group has an individuality all its own.
 Do you know your group’s style?

-2) Understand the individuals that comprise your group - although the group is greater than the sum of the parts, the group’s parts are worth exploration because they make or break the success of the group.
-The personality strengths, limits, values, and abilities of each individual should be discussed so each person can be placed in areas of natural strengths.
-Also, potential personality conflicts can be addressed, and emotional intelligence encouraged through empathy of understanding similarities and differences.
+2) Understand the individuals that comprise your group - although the group is greater than the sum of its parts, the group’s parts are worth exploration because they can make or break the success of the group.
+The personality strengths, limits, values, and skillsets of each individual should be discussed so each person can be placed in areas of natural abilities.
+Also, potential personality conflicts can be addressed, and emotional intelligence enhanced through the empathy of understanding similarities and differences.
 Do you know the individual styles of your group’s members?

 4) Communicate the team’s mission - a team’s mission statement should be similar to the mission of the company.
 Make sure your team’s mission is aligned with the overall corporate mission.
 Bringing your team in to whittle down the mission statement will help everyone remember and own the mission.